 Who are the most famous people in witness protection?
 The well-known names on this list, all of whom are in FBI witness protection, made the tough choice to give up their criminal comrades in return for a new and protected life.

-In 1980, Henry Hill, a NYC mobster with 25 years of history with the Lucchese crime family, assisted the FBI get 50 convictions and put away mobsters like James Burke and Paul Vario.
+In 1980, Henry Hill, a NYC mobster with 25 years of history with the Lucchese crime family, assisted the FBI in making 50 convictions, putting away mobsters like James Burke and Paul Vario.

 Age: Dec. at 69 (1943-2012)

 Birthplace: Brownsville, New York City, New York, USA

-Leroy "Nicky" Barnes, aka Mr. Untouchable, was known as one of the biggest drug lords in American history in the 1970s.
-When he was arrested and sentenced to life in prison, he discovered that The Council, the drug ring he was a part of, had turned against him.
+Leroy "Nicky" Barnes, AKA Mr. Untouchable, was known as one of the biggest drug lords in American history in the 1970s.
+When he was arrested and sentenced to life in prison, he discovered that the Council, the drug ring he was a part of, had turned against him.

-Birthplace: New York City, USA, New York, Harlem
+Birthplace: Harlem, New York City, New York, United States of America

-Mobster and hitman Frank Salemme became the head of the Patriaca crime family in the 80s.
+Mobster and hitman Frank Salemme became the head of the Patriarca crime family in the 1980s.
 He was convicted of racketeering charges in 1995 and sentenced to 11 years in prison.

-Birthplace: Jamaica Plain, Boston, Massachusetts, United States of America
+Birthplace: Jamaica Plain, Boston, Massachusetts

-Anthony Casso had a reputation for being a true psychotic mafia member, especially since he attempted to kill crime boss John Gotti multiple times.
-When he was arrested in 1993, he offered to turn evidence against his fellow mobsters.
+Anthony Casso had a reputation for being a truly psychotic mafia member, especially since he attempted to kill crime boss John Gotti multiple times.
+When he was arrested in 1993, he offered to turn in evidence against his fellow mobsters.

-Birthplace: New York City, New York, United States of America
+Birthplace: New York City, New York